stellar/js-stellar-sdk/README.md

 js-stellar-sdk is a high-level library that serves as client side API for [Horizon](https://github.com/stellar/horizon).
 This library makes extensive use of the lower-level [js-stellar-base](https://github.com/stellar/js-stellar-base) and exposes js-stellar-base classes via its export object.  js-stellar-base can be used as a standalone library for creating Stellar primitive constructs via XDR helpers and wrappers. js-stellar-base doesn't depend on connecting to Horizon.

+js-stellar-sdk exposes all js-stellar-base classes so you don't have to install js-stellar-base along js-stellar-sdk.

 ## Quick start